-The best ergonomic keyboards you can buy today
+The best ergonomic keyboards you can buy today in 2022

 One of the latest designs from Matias is the Ergo Pro, shooting for a bisected, ALPS-inspired design, this model has arranged the navigation keys in their traditional pattern, but lays them out horizontally.
 It also positions them along the bottom row, more like a laptop keyboard, making it a little odd to use to begin.